DnFreddie/Notes/content/posts/sysops_aws_cert/ec2_instances/ec2_purches_options.md

 | [Capacity Reservations](#capacity-reservations)         | Reserved capacity      | Pay for reserved capacity        | None                | None              |

 ---
-Here is the text formatted with correct grammar and spelling, while keeping the original content intact:

 ### On-Demand
 *Short workload, **pay by the second.***